HuangXiaoquan127/youbot/README.md

 # youbot
 The repository youbot include the youbot driver, simulation, navigation, manipulation etc. This is a research project from the control engineering of Fuzhou University.

-In brief, you can use all fuctions as follows, and specific content, see the individual repositories.
+In brief, you can use all fuctions as follows.
+In addition, please check the respective packages for specific content.

 - Dependency package:
 ```